seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     Markdown table in this section fails this item whatever it contains, because the failure it caused is not about content: six columns of price levels do not fit an iPhone and the Boss read the section sideways for as long as it existed.
+88. **Every coin in its own trend that carries no row prints its own refusing PRICE, and the anchor of every own-trend row was cut at `max(anchor, P_trend)`** (§4, §2).
+The appendix carries `P_trend` for every list coin in its own trend, the gate that refused it AT that price, and the check that `marketRegime` executed at `P_trend` returns `EFF_TREND`.
+A name printed in `В тренде, входа сегодня нет` without a price fails this item whatever else the run got right.
+89. **Every state change SHIPPED inside the holding window on a coin's own channel is an element with a side, or the appendix names the rule that refused it** (§6).
+A run that found one and printed nothing fails this item; so does an element admitted on a metric, a milestone, a TVL figure, a partnership or a price move, each of which this item reads as the news ban.
+90. **Lane coverage is measured for every coin whose §6a row has not yet been tested against that coin's own largest single-day move of the last thirty days** (§6a), and every coin the measurement leaves `неохваченная` is named in the appendix with the move, its date and the host that did carry the announcement.
+A run reporting full coverage without the measurement is reporting its own bookkeeping.

+**88–90 name the owner directive of 20.09.2026 and the run of 20.09 broke no rule reaching them.** It found ten coins in their own trend, computed a refusing price for eight of them, printed none, held a lane for NEAR that could not carry what moved NEAR, and had nowhere to put an event that had already happened.
+Each of the three is a rule this file did not have, and all three were visible in that run's own appendix before the answer left.

 **84 names the owner's question of 20.09 and not a broken rule.** He asked where Bitcoin is headed and the honest answer is that this engine does not know and will not pretend to; what